Updated S&P Case-Shiller Home Price Index for San Francisco Metro Area

 divided into 3 price tiers, each constituting one third of unit sales.
 Most of the San Francisco’s and Marin's house sales are in the “high price tier", so that is where we focus most of our attention.”
 The Index is published 2 months after the month in question and reflects a 3-month rolling average, so it will always reflect the market of some months ago.
-June's Index was released on the last Tuesday of August.
+The Index for September was released on the last Tuesday of November.

 The 5 counties in our Case-Shiller Metro Statistical Area are San Francisco, Marin, San Mateo, Alameda and Contra Costa.
 Needless to say, there are many different real estate markets found in such a broad region, and it's probably fair to say that the city of San Francisco's market has generally out-performed the general metro-area market.

 The first two charts illustrate